10 Examples of Employee Training Goals in 2024 and How to Set Them up for Success

 What is a Training Goal?

 A training goal is a desired result achieved through the completion of a training course, ongoing development or a training program.
-Training goals motivate employees to achieve professional or personal development training so they can improve in their role, better serve their communities and develop their personal skills too.
+Training goals motivate team members to achieve professional or personal development training so they can improve in their role, better serve their communities and develop their personal skills too.

 1. Know where your employee’s skills gaps are

-There will always be gaps in skills and knowledge, especially since we humans are making advancements quicker than ever.
-But, if you assign training that is not entirely relevant to that employee or team, you’ll most likely receive a lack of enthusiasm in return.
+There will always be gaps in certain skill sets and knowledge, especially since we humans are making advancements quicker than ever.
+But, if you assign training that is not entirely relevant to that employee or team, you’ll most likely lose employee engagement.

 It can be time-consuming to conduct a skills gap analysis for your whole organisation, so that’s why we’re offering to do it for you – all free of charge.
 Learn more about our skills gap analysis consultation using the button below: